Uber loses license to operate in London, one of its biggest markets

 Uber has lost its license to operate in London, one of its biggest markets globally, as a local transport regulator reaffirmed a previous claim that Uber is not a “fit and proper” operator.
 It also found that Uber’s systems are “easily manipulated” by unauthorized drivers.

-The announcement follows a two year battle with Transport for London (TfL) that kicked off back in September 2017, with the local transport regulator ruling that Uber lacked sufficient “corporate responsibility” around safety and security, including its approach to reporting crimes and its process for carrying out driver background checks.
+The announcement follows a two-year battle with Transport for London (TfL) that kicked off back in September 2017, when the local transport regulator ruled that Uber failed to take sufficient “corporate responsibility” when it came to safety and security, including in its approach to reporting crimes and its process for driver background checks.

-Although TfL conceded that Uber has made some “positive changes,” it has continued to identify a “pattern of failures” including “breaches that placed passengers and their safety at risk,” according to the regulator.
+Although TfL conceded that Uber has made some “positive changes” since then, the regulator has continued to identify a “pattern of failures,” including “breaches that placed passengers and their safety at risk.”

-“As the regulator of private hire services in London we are required to make a decision today on whether Uber is fit and proper to hold a licence,” noted TfL’s director of licensing, regulation, and charging Helen Chapman.
+“As the regulator of private hire services in London, we are required to make a decision today on whether Uber is fit and proper to hold a licence,” said Helen Chapman, TfL’s director of licensing, regulation, and charging.
 “Safety is our absolute top priority.
 While we recognize Uber has made improvements, it is unacceptable that Uber has allowed passengers to get into minicabs with drivers who are potentially unlicensed and uninsured.”

 Unauthorized

-Among the issues TfL identified was the ability of unauthorized drivers to upload their photos to authorized Uber driver accounts, meaning that drivers without the necessary background checks could pick up passengers — according to TfL this workaround was used in at least 14,000 trips.
-This meant that many journeys were not insured.
+Among the issues TfL identified was the ability of unauthorized drivers to upload their photos to authorized Uber driver accounts, meaning drivers without the necessary background checks could pick up passengers — according to TfL this workaround was used in at least 14,000 trips, many of which were not insured.

-Elsewhere, TfL noted that suspended or dismissed drivers could easily create a new Uber account and carry passengers, while it also highlighted other issues that came to light earlier in 2019 relating to vehicles without the correct insurance in place.
+TfL also noted that suspended or dismissed drivers could easily create a new Uber account and carry passengers, and it highlighted issues that came to light earlier in 2019 relating to vehicles without the correct insurance.

-Uber has continued to operate in the U.K. capital over the 26 months since its license was original rescinded due in part to a prolonged appeals process that granted it a brief stay of execution, and then in May 2018 a judge granted Uber a probationary 15-month license after the company made some notable changes to its business model.
-That license expired in September, at which point Uber was granted yet another two month extension which is due to expire at midnight (GMT) tonight.
+Uber has continued to operate in the U.K. capital over the 26 months since its license was original rescinded, in part thanks to a prolonged appeals process that granted it a brief stay of execution.
+In May 2018, a judge granted Uber a probationary 15-month license after the company made some notable changes to its business model.
+That license expired in September, at which point Uber was granted yet another two-month extension that is due to expire at midnight (GMT) tonight.

-In a statement issued to VentureBeat, Uber said that it had audited every driver in London over the past two months and strengthened its processes, while it will also be rolling out a new facial recognition security feature similar to what it offers in the U.S.
+In a statement issued to VentureBeat, Uber said it had audited every driver in London over the past two months and strengthened its processes and that it will be rolling out a new facial recognition security feature similar to the one it offers in the U.S.

-“We have robust systems and checks in place to confirm the identity of drivers and will soon be introducing a new facial matching process, which we believe is a first in London taxi and private hire,” noted Jamie Heywood, Uber’s regional general manager for Northern and Eastern Europe.
+“We have robust systems and checks in place to confirm the identity of drivers and will soon be introducing a new facial matching process, which we believe is a first in London taxi and private hire,” said Jamie Heywood, Uber’s regional general manager for Northern and Eastern Europe.

 The big five

-The San Francisco-based company has faced countless bans around the world over the past few years, but London is particularly notable given its importance to Uber.
-In a filing with Securities and Exchange Commission (SEC) earlier this year, Uber confirmed that nearly one quarter of its global rideshare bookings emanate from just five metropolitan areas — three of those markets are in the U.S. (Los Angeles, New York City, and the San Francisco Bay Area), one is in Brazil (São Paulo) and the fifth is in London, where it claims 3.5 million riders and 45,000 licensed drivers.
+The San Francisco-based company has faced bans around the world over the past few years, but London is particularly notable given its importance to Uber.
+In a filing with the Securities and Exchange Commission (SEC) earlier this year, Uber confirmed that nearly a quarter of its global ride-share bookings emanate from just five metropolitan areas.
+Three of those markets are in the U.S. (Los Angeles, New York City, and the San Francisco Bay Area), one is in Brazil (São Paulo) and the fifth is in London, where Uber claims 3.5 million riders and 45,000 licensed drivers.

-Uber noted in the April filing that if its ability to operate in any of these markets was hampered, this could have a big impact on its financials at a time when its losses are already rising globally.
+The company noted in its April filing that hampering its ability to operate in any of these markets could have a significant impact on its financials at a time when its losses are already rising globally.
 It said:

 We generate a significant percentage of our Gross Bookings from trips in large metropolitan areas and trips to and from airports.
 If our operations in large metropolitan areas or ability to provide trips to and from airports are negatively affected, our financial results and future prospects would be adversely impacted.

-Uber has also faced significant pushback in New York, and recently it had to restrict drivers’ app access to comply with new regulations which cap the number of app-based for-hire cars that can operate in the city.
-The new rules also limit the amount of time drivers can spend “cruising,” which is the period during which they are driving or waiting to pick up passengers.
+Uber has also faced significant pushback in New York, and it recently had to restrict drivers’ app access to comply with new regulations that cap the number of app-based for-hire cars that can operate in the city.
+The new rules also limit the amount of time drivers can spend “cruising,” the period during which they are driving or waiting to pick up passengers.

-It’s worth noting here that Uber will continue to operate in London while yet another appeals process is implemented, meaning that little will change for Uber drivers or riders for the foreseeable future.
-So in effect, we will now go through the exact same process that was initiated back in 2017 — the appeals process will culminate in Uber presenting its case to a magistrate, who will then decide whether Uber’s license should be renewed.
+It’s worth noting here that Uber will continue to operate in London while yet another appeals process is implemented, meaning that little will change for Uber drivers or riders in the foreseeable future.
+In effect, we will now go through the exact same process that was initiated back in 2017 — a appeals process culminating in Uber presenting its case to a magistrate, who will then decide whether the license should be renewed.

 “TfL’s decision not to renew Uber’s licence in London is extraordinary and wrong, and we will appeal,” Heywood added.
 “We have fundamentally changed our business over the last two years and are setting the standard on safety.
 TfL found us to be a fit and proper operator just two months ago, and we continue to go above and beyond.”